 - Nationality: Internationally

-- Number of Awards: A limited number of grants are available.
+- Number of Scholarships: A limited number of grants are available.

 To be eligible, the applicants must be following all the given criteria: